NGEET/acre/README.md

-# lret
+# acre
+Answer Changing Regression Evaluator (ACRE)
-Landmodel Regression Evaluation Tool: A python toolset that evaluates land-model output (a la ALM/CLM) for regression testing
+A python toolset that evaluates land-model output (a la ALM/CLM) for regression testing